 This page is for general guesses about the series.
-For guesses about the Dawn of the Clans
+For guesses about specific installments of the series, see below.

 Hermione and Hollyleaf both start out as rule-abiding goody-goodies, which eventually lands both of them in trouble, but Hermione, after being saved by a pair of apparent rule-breakers